nitantchhajed/op-stack-bridge/README.md

 # @op-stack/bridge

-The `op-Bridge` is a simple service for op-stack chains which provides a UI for the Bridging.
+The `op-Bridge` is a service for op-stack chains which provides a functional UI for the Bridging between L1 and L2.

 ## Installation